ibexa/documentation-developer/docs/releases/ez_platform_v3.0.md

 ### REST API reference

-The REST reference has been moved from Kernel to a new page [eZ Platform REST API.](https://doc.ezplatform.com/rest-api-reference)
+The REST reference has been moved from Kernel to a new page, [eZ Platform REST API.](https://doc.ezplatform.com/rest-api-reference)

 ### Search Criteria